Ocean liner: National symbol

 The construction of some ocean liners was a result of nationalism.
 The revival of power of the German navy stemmed from the clear affirmation of Kaiser Wilhelm II of Germany to see his country become a sea power.
 Thus, the SS Deutschland of 1900 had the honor to bear the name of its mother country, an honor which she lost after ten years of a disappointing career.
 RMS Lusitania and RMS Mauretania of 1907 were built with the help of the British government with the desire that the United Kingdom would regain its prestige as a sea power.
 SS United States of 1952 was the result of a desire by the United States government to possess a large and fast ship that is convertible into a troop transport.
 SS Rex and SS Conte di Savoia of 1932 were constructed at the demands of Benito Mussolini.
 Finally, the construction SS France of 1961 was a result of Charles de Gaulle's desire to build on French national pride and was financed by the French government.

 Some liners did gain great popularity.
-Mauretania and Olympic had many admirers during their careers, and their retirement and scrapping caused certain sadness.
+Mauretania and Olympic had many admirers during their careers, and their retirement and scrapping caused some sadness.
 The same was true of Île de France, whose scrapping aroused strong emotion from her admirers.
 Similarly, Queen Mary was very popular with the British people.